How to Succeed in High School with ADHD: A Teen’s Guide

 These academic and organizational tips are designed to help high school students with ADHD finish homework, execute long-term projects, manage their time, earn high grades, and avoid feeling overwhelmed.

 With the simpler demands of middle school behind you, you’ll need better study skills, time-management tools, and organization strategies than ever.
 This is also the time to become your own advocate.
 With your parents’ support, you can be an active participant in getting the help you need.
 Start by meeting with each of your teachers to explain how you learn best and how they can help you stay focused and organized.
 When you’re ready, take an active role in your special-ed team meetings to get the accommodations that will allow you to succeed.
 By the time you leave high school, you should be able to determine when and where you need help, and how to get it.
+Here’s how to succeed in high school with attention deficit hyperactivity disorder (ADHD or ADD).

 Academics: What You Can Do